Trust4AI/GENIE/README.md

      volumes:
        - mistral-7b_data:/root/.ollama
      networks:
-       - executor-component-network
+       - genie-network
    ```

-   This model must be added to the [model configuration file](https://github.com/Trust4AI/executor-component/blob/main/src/api/config/models.ts), in the format `<model_id>: createModel(<model>, <PORT>)`.
+   This model must be added to the [model configuration file](https://github.com/Trust4AI/GENIE/blob/main/src/api/config/models.ts), in the format `<model_id>: createModel(<model>, <PORT>)`.
 In this case, it shall be `"mistral-7b": createModel("mistral:7b", 11437)`.

 #### Steps

-To deploy the component using Docker, please follow these steps carefully.
+To deploy GENIE using Docker, please follow these steps carefully.

 1. Rename the `.env.docker` file to `.env`.
 2. Execute the following Docker Compose instruction: